Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 **Order Management System**
 The *Order Management System* (OMS) module collects and orchestrates customer orders from all connected B2C and B2B sales channels in one place.
 It enables fast, seamless, and highly accurate processing of your orders by automating processes.
 The module manages documents such as order confirmations, invoices, delivery notes, and returns.
-It books products in the *Actindo Warehouse Management* module.
+It books products in the *Warehouse Management* module.
 It receives return documents from the return management and provides orders for it.
-It sends delivery notes to the *Actindo Fulfillment* module and ensures with the *Accounting* module that the orders are paid.
+The OMS sends delivery notes to the *Fulfillment* module and ensures through updates from the *Accounting* module that the orders are paid.

 **Return Management**
 The *Return management* module of the *Actindo Core1 Platform* offers the necessary basis for intelligent processing of returns with practical customization and automation options.
 It manages returns and follow-up actions via defined workflows.
 It gets orders from the *Order Management System* (OMS) and creates return documents for it.

 **Fulfillment**
-Whether you work with external fulfillment providers or handle shipping yourself, the *Actindo Fulfillment* module allows you to seamlessly integrate external service providers for fast shipping processing and clear monitoring.
+Whether you work with external fulfillment providers or handle shipping yourself, the *Fulfillment* module allows you to seamlessly integrate external service providers for fast shipping processing and clear monitoring.
-The module gets delivery notes from *Order Management System* (OMS) and provides stock updates for the *Actindo Warehouse Management*.
+The module gets delivery notes from *Order Management System* (OMS) and provides stock updates for the *Warehouse Management* module.

 <!--- rauslassen?